-- If you elect survivor coverage and one of your children later becomes Medicare-eligible due to disability and is approved for continued coverage under the Plan, he or she will then be eligible for an HRA with a contribution amount for a surviving dependent. - Retirees eligible for an FHA do not make a survivor coverage election.
-Any amounts remaining in your HRA at the time of your death will be able to be used by your eligible dependents (see the section Using Your HRA in this document).
+If you elect survivor coverage and one of your children later becomes Medicare-eligible due to disability and is approved for continued coverage under the Plan, he or she will then be eligible for an HRA with a contribution amount for a surviving dependent.

+• Retirees eligible for an FHA do not make a survivor coverage election.
+Any amounts remaining in your HRA at the time of your death will be able to be used by your eligible dependents (see the section "Continuation of Coverage From the HRA" in this document).